 Most requirements are expressed as format or package requirements rather than implementation requirements.

-In order for consumers to be considered conformant, they must observe the following rules:
+For consumers to be considered conformant, they MUST observe the following rules:

 They MUST NOT report errors when processing conforming instances of the document format except when forced to do so by resource exhaustion.